-Pursuant to the terms of certain Exclusive Option Agreements dated June 30, 2016 and January 1, 2017, among Jinong, the Targets, and the shareholders of the Targets (the "Exclusive Option Agreements"), the shareholders of the Targets granted Jinong an irrevocable and exclusive purchase option (the "Option") to acquire the Targets' equity interests and/or remaining assets, but only to the extent that the acquisition does not violate limitations imposed by PRC law on such transactions.
-The Option is exercisable at any time at Jinong's discretion so long as such exercise and subsequent acquisition of the Targets does not violate PRC law.
+Pursuant to the terms of certain Exclusive Option Agreements dated June 30, 2016 and January 1, 2017, among Jinong, the sales VIE companies, and the shareholders of the sales VIE companies (the "Exclusive Option Agreements"), the shareholders of the sales VIE companies granted Jinong an irrevocable and exclusive purchase option (the "Option") to acquire the sales VIE companies' equity interests and/or remaining assets, but only to the extent that the acquisition does not violate limitations imposed by PRC law on such transactions.
+The Option is exercisable at any time at Jinong's discretion so long as such exercise and subsequent acquisition of the sales VIE companies does not violate PRC law.
 The consideration for the exercise of the Option is to be determined by the parties and memorialized in the future by definitive agreements setting forth the kind and value of such consideration.
-Jinong may transfer all rights and obligations under the Exclusive Option Agreements to any third parties without the approval of the shareholders of the Targets so long as a written notice is provided.
-The Exclusive Option Agreements may be terminated by mutual agreement or by 30 days written notice by Jinong.
+Jinong may transfer all rights and obligations under the Exclusive Option Agreements to any third parties without the approval of the shareholders of the sales VIE companies so long as a written notice is provided.
+The Exclusive Option Agreements may be terminated by mutual agreements or by 30 days written notice by Jinong.